bugcrowd/templates/templates/server_security_misconfiguration/lack_of_security_headers/x_frame_options/template.md

-# Lack of X-Content-Security-Policy Header
+# Lack of X-Frame-Options Header

 ## Overview